-RAMONA BIDON, CAPTIVE COMPLIANCE TECHNICIAN Ramona is in her seventh year with the Department and is in her second year of providing administrative and compliance support to the captive regulatory team.
+RAMONA BIDON, CAPTIVE OPERATIONS & COMPLIANCE TECHNICIAN

+Ramona is in her eighth year with the Department and is in her third year of providing operations and compliance support to the captive regulatory team.
 Her previous roles with the Department included a position with the agency's Central Services Bureau, and she also held a Legal Secretary position with the Department's Legal Services Bureau.
 Ramona's husband (Ted) also works for the Department; he is the Bureau Chief of Insurance Investigations.
-Ramona and Ted are avid collectors!
+Ramona and Ted enjoy working on their future mountain cabin and they are avid antique collectors!